-Tipping Point North South and the Alliance for Cancer Prevention partnered on a new campaign designed to increase the level of debate and public awareness concerning one issue – breast cancer and its links to the wider (polluted) environment.
+Tipping Point North South and the Alliance for Cancer Prevention is partnered on this campaign to increase the level of debate and public awareness concerning one issue – breast cancer and its links to the wider (polluted) environment.

 Environmental and occupational links to breast cancer are hardly discussed yet they are a vitally important element of the wider picture if we are truly understand this disease – now at epidemic proportions where more and more women face a diagnosis of breast cancer.
 Far too many women lose their life to the disease and so we need to ask the question: ‘are we doing the very best we can to ensure the debate addresses ALL possible causes of the disease?’